I am sharing with you the main reasons why we decided to move our family to the farm and live the rural country life!

-I grew up in the biggest city of New Hampshire.
-I knew absolutely nothing about living in the country, let alone anything about farming.
-I did have one year of experience working at an outdoor camp while in high school, but I was still a city girl at heart.
+I grew up in the biggest city of New Hampshire and I knew absolutely nothing about living in the country, let alone anything about farming.
+Although I did have one year of experience working at an outdoor camp while in high school, but I was still a city girl at heart.

 I eventually made it out to Missouri for college where I met my soon to be husband on the first day of classes.
 He grew up on a 230-acre dairy farm, raised a little of everything and anything.
 We fell in love and about a year later we were married.
 He actually proposed and we eloped the next day!
 It’s a very romantic story, but that’s for another time.
 We ended up finishing school and moving out to little old Rhode Island where my husband started grad school.
-We bought the cutest little colonial that was all in all maybe 1,200 sq ft.
-We lived there about 8 years.
-We brought all three of our babies home from the hospital in that little house, and we renovated that house little by little to meet all of our needs.
-As each new season came and went our needs changed, and we made sure to make the little house fit them all.
+Then we bought the cutest little colonial house that was all in all maybe 1,200 sq ft.
+We happily lived there about 8 years.
+We brought all three of our babies home from the hospital in that little house, which we renovated little by little to meet all of our needs.
+As each new season came and went our needs for the family changed, and we made sure to make the little house fit them all.
 But as you can imagine, 5 people living in 1,200 sq ft in the city can get pretty cramped.

 So we did it!
 We did our research and soon realized that this meant leaving the life we started for ourselves in Rhode Island.
-We bought a beautiful historic 4,000 sq ft colonial on 25 acres in New Hampshire.
-The house was built in the 1700s and had SO much potential!
+We bought a beautiful historic 4,000 sq ft colonial house on 25 acres in New Hampshire.
+The rustic house was built in the 1700s and had SO much potential and homespun charm!
 Leaving our friends and family was hard, but we were ecstatic about our future!
 Plus, I would be a quick hour away from my mom and sisters who still lived in New Hampshire.

-to see what we’ve done with the place!
+!
 Even though there is much more to renovate and lots to do to expand the farm, we are still looking forward to endless possibilities.
-As we look back we can see how each season of our lives taught us something.
+As we look back we can see how each season of our lives taught us something important.
 Even though some of those lessons were hard, we can now see the why behind some of them and are thankful that it brought us here.

 There are thousands of reason we left the city and moved to the farm, but I’m going to share with you my top 5!